piratte/conquest/README.md

 FEATURES

 1) possible to play with "internal" players (i.e. bots directly on java classpath), which allows you to perform better Java bot debugging

+-- you can hijack controls of internal players when the game is visualized (press 'H' to toggle PLR1 hijack, press 'J' to toggle PLR2 hijack)

 2) may output replay log into the file